 Vidyard is a video platform that helps businesses and brands use video strategically.
 It seamlessly integrates with HubSpot Video for HubSpot Pro and Enterprise users.
 You can also integrate Vidyard with the HubSpot CRM but it’s important to note that, without the paid integration, videos from your Vidyard account will not appear in your HubSpot file manager tool and you won’t be able to embed them in marketing or sales emails.

 Now you know that using videos in emails is possible, here are a few things to keep in mind when using them:

 - The size of your file matters so ensure your videos are short.
-IMPACTS suggests, “When it comes to your thumbnails, make sure your images and GIFs are good quality but small in file size.
+IMPACT suggests, “When it comes to your thumbnails, make sure your images and GIFs are good quality but small in file size.
 Smaller than (<)125kb would be ideal.”

 - Don’t be afraid to add the word ‘video’ in your subject line.
 People love videos and this is an easy way to grab their attention and get them to open your email.

 - IMPACT also suggest using a video thumbnail in your email if you can’t get it to play within the email.
-“The key to making your thumbnail effective is customization.
+“The key to making your thumbnail effective is customisation.
 It’s extremely important to use authentic artwork and real images to make your thumbnail as genuine to your brand as possible.”

 Here are some tips from HubSpot on making a good video:

 Metrics for your videos